IBM/spectrum-installs/conductor/2.4.1/README.md

 ### 4.4.
 Install the cluster

 #### 4.4.1.
 Installing all hosts (recommended)
-This is the recommended approach at it will install all hosts of the cluster automatically.
+This is the recommended approach as it will install all hosts of the cluster automatically.
 Execute the following script, as root, on any server having password-less ssh access to all hosts of the cluster:
 ```bash
 ./install-cluster.sh